lordvault/docker_compose_media/README.md

 |TZ      | Your timezone, for some containers, better have all with the same region                                           |

-Usefull commands: </br>
+Useful commands: </br>
-- PUID and PGID can be found ussing ``` id $user ``` on a linux shell.
+- PUID and PGID can be found using ``` id $user ``` on a linux shell.
-- DOCKER_PGID can be retrieved with the command ```grep docker /etc/group | cut -d ':' -f 3  ``` only works when you have docker installed directly on your system (dont work when you have docker installed using snap).
+- DOCKER_PGID can be retrieved with the command ```grep docker /etc/group | cut -d ':' -f 3  ``` only works when you have docker installed directly on your system (don't work when you have docker installed using snap).

-Usefull steps:
+Useful steps:

 FSTAB configuration for NTFS disks